 If he’s got money, he may buy Manolos or take you to five-star dinners.
 He may take you to the Promised Land in bed.
 But he cuts you off if his wife or his “old flame” enters the scene.
-(Mr. Big played this role in Sex and the City.)
+Mr. Big played this role in Sex and the City.
 And he’s never available when you need or want him.
-This pattern causes you a great deal of sadness and pain, yet you think that overall it’s a good deal.
-You spend a lot of time thinking and fantasizing about him: how he’s going to leave his wife or stop being a player, or cut back on his work schedule and be with you in a rose-covered cottage or on the beach in Maui.
+This pattern causes you a great deal of sadness and pain and relationship frustration.
+Yet you think that overall it’s a good deal.
+You spend a lot of time thinking and fantasizing about him.
+How he’s going to leave his wife or stop being a player.
+Or cut back on his work schedule and spend time with you in a rose-covered cottage or on the beach in Maui.

 The Crumbs Fix:

 Give up the crumbs and take a seat at the banquet table.
 First, break up with the guys that are only giving you crumbs.
+That will be the first step in ending your relationship frustrations.
 Then make a rule: I only date men who are (a) available and (b) crazy about me (for real).
 Try this on for size, even if it means spending time with guys who “aren’t good enough” but who treat you like royalty.
 By the way, if you do this, the crumb-giver may come around!
 If he starts courting you, give him a chance.
 But don’t jump right back in.
 Slowly let him prove to you that he is changing.
 Encourage him to go into therapy or love mentoring with you so that you can together create a life that is fulfilling for both of you.

-Kathie, a self-described Crumbs type, enrolled in my Love coaching program.
+Kathie, another Crumbs type, enrolled in our coaching program.
 Here’s Kathie’s email after she had the courage to break up with her boyfriend: